 Ever dream about being a sportscaster?
 How about a news anchor man/woman?
 Here is your chance to turn your dream into a reality.
 The course will examine the range of ways in which TV news is made and produced.
 Classes will be held in our state-of-the-art TV studio.
 Students will have hands-on experience using the equipment, writing news programs, editing, and producing a TV news show for the whole school and town to see!
 Semester 3 credits

-Students with a desire to pursue the Digital Media & Communications field will be responsible for developing major content pieces for airing on WCAC.
-Students in this course will work collaboratively on productions of news, weather, sports, entertainment, and more, producing multiple shows per semester, presenting the world from the perspective of WHS students.
+Students with a desire to pursue the Digital Media & Communications field will be responsible for developing and broadcasting a studio television series for airing on WCA-TV.
+Students in this course will work collaboratively on producing either a round- table talk style show, a game/quiz show, or more, producing multiple shows per semester, presenting entertainment for the world from the perspective of WHS students.
 The show will allow students to take on the challenges experienced by a real world television station at the local and/or network level.
-Students will rotate from on-air talent to technical and administrative roles.
-The instructor, acting as Managing Editor, will hear student pitches along with student producers, and help guide them in the production development and planning.
-Once productions are complete, the instructor will help to break-down and evaluate each production, and sharing with the class to improve future productions.
+Students will control all aspects of the show series from concept, to creation, from selecting topics for debates, to writing puzzles, and booking guests/contestants.
+Students can take on the roles of on-air talent, producer, director, or technical and administrative duties.
+The instructor, acting as Executive Director/Station Manager, will hear student pitches along with student producers, and help guide teams in the production development, planning, and broadcasts.
+Once shows are complete, the instructor will help to break-down and evaluate each production, sharing feedback with the class to improve future broadcasts.
 Semester 3 credits

 Students looking to expand their experience in Radio and/or Television can propose a student driven and independently directed pursuit within the digital media program.
 Students will gain valuable "on the job" work experience managing a multifaceted long term broadcast project, taking responsibility for creating programming that is of the highest quality, substantial in nature, and compelling to viewers of WCA-TV.
 You will receive helpful feedback from your instructor that will help you grow as a journalist.
 Students also have the opportunity to focus on exploring the management and development of the WHS on WCA-TV brand.
+Students also have the option to choose a technical focus and may elect to pursue a certification in Adobe Premiere.
 Students completing this curriculum will be well-equipped with a portfolio of skills and finished projects to pursue digital media and communications at a two-year or four-year college or university.
 Prereq(s): Student Proposal and advanced Instructor Approval Required (JR & SR ONLY).
 Half Year or Full Year, maximum 2-semesters for 3 credits each.